lucasfregoso/osticket-prereqs/README.md

 <img width="771" alt="Screenshot 2023-09-26 at 12 13 47 AM" src="https://github.com/lucasfregoso/osticket-prereqs/assets/144977615/07fc8e46-c92f-4750-9e52-0ba8dac20dc5">
 </p>
 <p>
-Finally, we rename our root file to ost-config.php and assign permissions on this file so that everyone is able to do anything to this file since the osTicket installer needs to interact and maanipulate with this file.
-To do this we go properties from this file, go to security, then to advanced, disable inheritance, and remove all permissions.
-Afterwards, we add new permissions and allow 'everyone' to have full control.
-Then, we continue setting up osTicket and install Heidi SQL, which will allow us to connect the MySQL server that we installed earlier and set up a database that the osTicket is going to use.
-We create the database in Heidi SQL once it's downloaded and call it 'osTicket' and fill out the remaaining info on the osTicket installer website.
-Lastly, we'll get a 'congratulations' text if we did it right and after this we do a clean up to make everything comes full circle and login to make that works too.
+🛠️ Final Configuration and Setup of osTicket
+We’re almost there!
+Let’s finish configuring osTicket and prepare the database connection.

+📄 Rename and Set Permissions for the Config File Navigate to the osTicket directory inside:
+C:\inetpub\wwwroot\osTicket

+Locate the file named:
+ost-config.sample.php

+Rename it to:
+ost-config.php

+Right-click the renamed file and select Properties.
+Go to the Security tab, then click Advanced.
+Click Disable inheritance and remove all existing permissions.
+Now, click Add, choose ‘Everyone’, and grant Full Control.
+Apply and save the changes.

+This step is necessary to allow the osTicket installer to read from and write to the config file during setup.

+🧩 Complete the osTicket Web Installer
+Go back to the osTicket web installer in your browser.
+Continue the setup steps by entering the required information, including site name, admin credentials, and database details.

+🗃️ Install and Use HeidiSQL for Database Setup Download and install HeidiSQL.
+Use it to connect to the MySQL Server that was installed earlier.
+Once connected, create a new database named: osTicket

+Fill in the remaining database connection details in the osTicket web installer.
+This includes database name (osTicket), MySQL username, and password.

+🎉 Finish and Verify Installation
+If everything is set up correctly, you’ll see a “Congratulations” message confirming the successful installation.

+To wrap things up:

+Perform any recommended cleanup steps (e.g., removing the setup directory if prompted).
+Log in to the osTicket Admin Panel to verify everything works as expected.

 </p>
 <br />
 Step 5 Continued